 Riding the wave.
 Helping a family business give their innovative product the key trend high ground.

 Taka Turmeric is a small family tea business with a big vision.
 The brand was created in Cape Town, and the family wanted to establish it in the UK market.
 With interest in turmeric soaring right now, Taka Turmeric is a product whose time to shine has come.
-Reach have rebranded the product for a UK audience, and given the team advice to help them take the product and business to the next level.
+Reach have rebranded the product for a UK audience, and Reach Accelerator have given the team business advice to help them take the product and company to the next level.

 Mother and daughter team Karen and Talia, together with by Talia’s partner Graham make up the Taka Turmeric team.
 Karen is a qualified nurse and massage therapist, specializing in pain relief.
 She discovered turmeric while studying Ayurveda under Dr Rajen Cooppan, nicknamed “The Deepak Chopra” of South Africa.
 Over the past 20 years Karen had been giving Turmeric Root Powder to her clients, family, friends and pets to consume on a regular basis.

 As most people didn’t like the taste of turmeric on its own, this led to the quest to find the perfect recipe and so Taka Turmeric tea was born.
 Along the way they discovered the power turmeric has once, activated with the right ingredients, to help many health issues, in particular joints, and even cancer.
 It quickly found a market in whole food stores in South Africa and Australia, and the team had already planted a tentative toe in the UK.
 But the standard of their packaging wasn’t good enough.
 Furthermore, they felt that the time was right to invest in the brand to take advantage of the enormously positive PR turmeric is getting.
 It’s one of the key trends.